saadnaji/VJP/README.md

 # Visual Java PathFinder

-An Eclipse plug-in to verify Java bytecode ie. class file using [Java Pathfinder] [JPF] (JPF).
+An Eclipse plug-in to verify Java bytecode ie. .class file using [Java Pathfinder] [JPF] (JPF).

 Some of the plug-in features:

-  - One click verification of Java program
+  - One click verification for the  Java program
   - Built-in property editor
   - Graphical representation of JPF's output log.